Garland appoints David Weiss as special counsel to oversee Hunter Biden probe

 Minutes after Garland announced Weiss would become special counsel, Justice Department lawyers asked the court in Delaware to allow them to withdraw the case against Hunter Biden so charges could be refiled in Washington, D.C., and California, which they said were the proper venues to resolve the allegations.
 They said talks about a plea deal were at an impasse and the case now appears headed for trial.

-Chris Clark, a lawyer for Hunter Biden, said in a statement that Garland's announcement "made clear what was always the case in terms of the authority of the U.S. Attorney's Office in Delaware."
+Chris Clark, a lawyer for Hunter Biden, said in a statement that Garland's announcement doesn't change the legal team's understanding of Weiss' authority over his five-year probe.

-"Whether in Delaware, Washington, D.C. or anywhere else, we expect a fair resolution on behalf of our client — this U.S. Attorney has diligently been investigating my client for five years and he had proposed a resolution which we fully intend to pursue in court," Clark said in a statement.
-"It is hard to see why he would have proposed such a resolution if there were other offenses he could have successfully prosecuted, and we are aware of none.
-We are confident when all of these maneuverings are at an end my client will have resolution and will be moving in with his life successfully."
+"For years, both Mr. Weiss and the Department have assured us and the public that Mr. Weiss had more authority than a special counsel and full authority to negotiate a resolution of his investigation — which has been done," he said.
+"Whether in Delaware, Washington, D.C. or anywhere else, we expect a fair resolution not infected by politics and we'll do what is necessary on behalf of Mr. Biden to achieve that."

 The decision to name Weiss special counsel